 A series of international conventions and agreements have had as their object the conservation of whale stocks in waters in all parts of the world1.
 A permanent International Whaling Commission has been established which meets from time to time and which is empowered to make regulations varying, in effect, the provisions of the conventions2.
-International regulation of whale fisheries is effected by licensing systems, by prescriptions of close seasons, by total bans on the taking of certain species, by prohibition of the taking of immature specimens or females, and by strict control of the total numbers of whales killed
+International regulation of whale fisheries is effected by licensing systems, by prescriptions of close seasons, by total bans on the taking of certain species, by prohibition of the taking of immature specimens or females, and by strict

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.